 A Full Plan Submission requires more advanced planning but usually reduces the chances of you contravening any regulations.

 Whereas a Building Notice is considered riskier as you may only find out you have a compliance issue after work has been done.
 So could end up being more costly.

 Not all architects are the same, so it’s best to find one with experience in your type of project.
 If you’re not sure where to start, then search for an architect using one of the main trade associations such as the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Architectural Technologists (CIAT).

 It’s worth ensuring your architect carries sufficient professional indemnity insurance (PII).
-You will need your own PII if you’ll design your house extension plan.
+You will need your own PII if you plan to design your house extension.

 Hire the right builder

 Just like architects, not all builders are equal and finding a reputable, reliable builder isn’t an easy task.
 So it’s best to ask friends and family for recommendations and use websites like checkatrade.com.

 After gathering a short list, ask each builder for a detailed quote.
 They’ll want to see the plot, talk through your project and view any plans you might have.

 If possible negotiate a fixed fee as any the builder will end up paying for overrunning.
 Avoid day work rates as they can push costs up.
 Check if VAT is included in the quote or if it’s extra.